-There are many common questions that residents of Indiana have about the state’s emissions testing program.
+There are many common questions that residents of Indiana have about the state’s emissions testing program and requirements to pass the Indiana emissions inspection.
 This section will look at the most frequently asked questions and their answers concerning the Indiana emissions testing program.

 How often does my vehicle need to be brought in for emissions testing?